Watch past educational presentations and see live events in real time

 The ACR is accepting applications for mini curriculums, which are educational activities or curriculums to enhance the ACR Core Curriculum Outline.

-The American College of Rheumatology and Association of Rheumatology Professionals invite you to submit an abstract to the 2020 ACR/ARP Annual Meeting and take advantage of the opportunity to
+The American College of Rheumatology and Association of Rheumatology Professionals invite you to submit an abstract to ACR Convergence and take advantage of the opportunity to

 have your work peer reviewed by experts in the field.